Lumorti/gyroGlove/README.md

 int[] rotRaw = glove.getRotRaw();
 ```

-Optional settings, can be changed in either setup() or loop(), defaults are shown:
+Optional settings, should be changed in setup(), defaults are shown:

 ```c++
 // Set whether to output a data string to Serial for use with ggmonitor